Annual Parish Meeting

-As previously mentioned the present Councillors are three quarters of their way through their term of office and in May 2019 there will be an election which is an opportunity for Parishioners to put themselves forward to become Parish Councillors.
-I would urge Parishioners of all ages to take up this opportunity and become involved in the affairs of the Parish and ensure that the Parish Council is truly representative of the views of the village and Parish.
+As previously mentioned the present Councillors have now completed their term of office and on 2 May 2019 there was the opportunity for an election allowing Parishioners to put themselves forward to become Parish Councillors.
+However having urged Parishioners of all ages to take up this opportunity and become involved in the affairs of the Parish to ensure that the Parish Council is truly representative of the views of the village and Parish, no names were forthcoming and no election took place.

 FJH – 6 May 2019